emvicy/documentation/configuration.md

    - Coverage: **module environment specific** - The concrete environment config file is loaded appropiate to your environment of your module you have set in `MVC_ENV`
    - See [Example `/modules/Foo/etc/config/Foo/config/develop.php`](#Modules-environment-config-file-example)

-⚠ If you create a module by using emvicy.php (see: [Creating a primary Module](/3.4.x/creating-a-module#creating-a-primary-module)), the corresponding "Module's environment config file" will be generated automatically.
+⚠ If you create a module by using emvicy (see: [Creating a primary Module](/3.4.x/creating-a-module#creating-a-primary-module)), the corresponding "Module's environment config file" will be generated automatically.
 But if you change the value of the `MVC_ENV` variable of `/.env` config file afterwards, make sure the corresponding "Module's environment config file" does exist in your module.
 Example: If your Module is named `Foo`, and you set `MVC_ENV=production`, then the config file `/modules/Foo/etc/config/Foo/config/production.php` has to exist.